CodiumTeam/tdd-training-java/gilded-rose/README.md

 	- All items have a SellIn value which denotes the number of days we have to sell the item
 	- All items have a Quality value which denotes how valuable the item is
-	- At the end of each day our system lowers both values for every item
+	- At the end of each day our system lowers both values by one for every item

 Pretty simple, right?
 Well this is where it gets interesting: